In the whole Civil Services Examination plan, General Studies has become the most significant constituent.

 The syllabus, the question papers coverage and even the pattern of question is such that would require comprehensive understanding that includes conceptual clarity as well as updated information.

 Earlier also the term ‘Integrate Approach’ has been extensively used for General Studies Preparation but, now, it has become the soul of preparation strategy.

-Bit-by-bit, as things unfold with progress in preparation, candidates realize the importance of ‘time’ and a well-planned preparation strategy this examination necessitates.
+Bit-by-bit, as things unfold with progress in preparation, candidates are realizing the importance of ‘time’ and 'a well-planned preparation strategy' this examination necessitates.